-Our team learned a lot about Copyright and User rights, the 5 R’s of OER (Retain, Reuse, Revise, Remix, and Redistribute), OER in Canada and Internationally, and the many benefits of Open Educational Resources for both educators and students.
+Our team at Lindisfarne learned a lot about Copyright and User rights, the 5 R’s of OER (Retain, Reuse, Revise, Remix, and Redistribute), OER in Canada and Internationally, and the many benefits of Open Educational Resources for both educators and students.
 Fascinating stuff!

 To find out more about the project and OER please check out the podcasts here.